gcallah/BookReviews/holston.md

 a universal law.
 Holston notes that "where the ancients had once seen the laws formalism is simultaneously an advantage, and a disadvantage in the resolution of moral and political questions, Kant saw only the former..."
 (57) The

-Holston writes "Over the course of the last several decades, the autonomy tradition of Rousseau and Kant has enjoyed somewhat of a renaissance in contemporary democratic theory" (63).
+Holston continues: "Over the course of the last several decades, the autonomy tradition of Rousseau and Kant has enjoyed somewhat of a renaissance in contemporary democratic theory" (63).
 As mentioned above, this has been due to dissatisfaction with the previously ascendant view that the virtue of democracy lies in its promoting the individual preferences of as many people as possible, since this may permit a majority to run roughshod